 On May 22, 2012, the Los Angeles Kings beat the Phoenix Coyotes 4-3, in overtime, in Game 5 of the Western Conference Final.
 Dustin Penner’s overtime goal got the Kings into the Stanley Cup Final for the first time since 1993.
 The Kings go 12-2 while beating the top three seeds in the Western Conference.
 They also were 8-0 on the road, at this point, and set an NHL record for 10 straight road playoff wins.

 The Nashville Predators clinched their first conference title on May 22, 2017, with a 6-3 win over the Ducks, in Game 6 of the Western Conference Final.
 Colton Sissons had a night to remember by scoring three goals, including the series-clincher late in the third period.
 Peter Laviolette became the first head coach to lead three different teams to the Stanley Cup Final.

 More League Expansion

-The NHL announced, on May 22, 1970, that the league would expand for 12 to 14 teams for the 1970-71 season.
+On May 22, 1970, the NHL announced that the league would expand from 12 to 14 teams for the 1970-71 season.
 The Buffalo Sabres and Vancouver Canucks were officially granted franchises on this date.
-Both of these teams joined the old East Division, which was made up of the “Original Six” teams.
+Both of these teams joined the old East Division, made up of the “Original Six” teams.
 To even up the two divisions, the Blackhawks moved over to the West Division with the six teams who joined the league in 1967.

-On May 22, 1972, Hall of Famer Bernie Geoffrion was named as the first coach of the expansion Atlanta Flames, four months before the team opened its first training camp.
+On May 22, 1972, Hall of Famer Bernie Geoffrion was named the first coach of the expansion Atlanta Flames, four months before the team opened its first training camp.
 He would spend three seasons behind the bench in Atlanta, going 77-92-39 with one playoff appearance.

 Odds & Ends